tichaelmurvey/greater-canberra/src/pages/blog/its-time-to-show-our-support-for-social-housing-in-ainslie.md

 **That's why Greater Canberra is calling for all Canberrans to show our support for YWCA's YHomes social housing project in Ainslie.**

-Below we've outlined just some of the reasons why we're supporting this project, but if you're just keen to show your support you can head to the [YWCA website](https://ywca-canberra.org.au/make-a-representation-to-support-older-womens-housing-in-ainslie/), or come along to our event at 7pm this Wednesday 23 March (RSVPs via [Eventbrite](https://www.eventbrite.com.au/e/support-social-housing-for-women-in-need-tickets-301846489977) or [Facebook](https://fb.me/e/2wt72MuEu)).
+If you're just keen to show your support, head to the [YWCA website](https://ywca-canberra.org.au/make-a-representation-to-support-older-womens-housing-in-ainslie/), or come along to our event at 7pm this Wednesday 23 March (RSVPs via [Eventbrite](https://www.eventbrite.com.au/e/support-social-housing-for-women-in-need-tickets-301846489977) or [Facebook](https://fb.me/e/2wt72MuEu)).

 ## We need more social housing